varigence/docs/bimlflex/implementation-guides/snowflake-implementation.md

 Using Snowflake as the target warehouse platform requires the generation of the `Snowflake Table Script` and `Snowflake Procedure Script` options when using **Generate Scripts** in BimlStudio.
 Additionally if Data Vault is being used the standard `Data Vault Default Insert Script` can be used to generate the required Ghost Keys.

 > [!TIP]
-> For additional details on generating DDL refer to the below guides:
+> For additional details on generating DDL refer to the below guide:
 > BimlFlex Docs: [](xref:bimlflex-generating-ddl)

 ### Deploying SnowSQL Scripts